billgreenwald/Pubmed-Batch-Download/README.md

 python fetch_pdfs.py -pmids 123,124,125,23923,111
 ```
 will place the files 123.pdf, 124.pdf, 125.pdf, 23923.pdf, and 111.pdf inside of the PDF folder, assuming all were found

+## Known download issues

+The requests package cannot execute JavaScript, and thus pages that require javascript to load the link to the pdf or to the journal cannot be obtained with this program.
+As of now, this covers the Wolters Kluwer's journals.